Intimate relationship: Maintenance

 Once an intimate relationship has been initiated, the relationship changes and develops over time, and the members may engage in commitment agreements and maintenance behaviors.
 In an ongoing relationship, couples must navigate protecting their own self-interest alongside the interest of maintaining the relationship.
 This necessitates compromise, sacrifice, and communication.
 In general, feelings of intimacy and commitment increase as a relationship progresses, while passion plateaus following the excitement of the early stages of the relationship.

 Engaging in ongoing positive shared communication and activities is important for strengthening the relationship and increasing commitment and liking between partners.
 These maintenance behaviors can include providing assurances about commitment to the relationship, engaging in shared activities, openly disclosing thoughts and feelings, spending time with mutual friends, and contributing to shared responsibilities.
 Physical intimacy including sexual behavior also increases feelings of closeness and satisfaction with the relationship.
 However, sexual desire is often greatest early in a relationship, and may wax and wane as the relationship evolves.
 Significant life events such as the birth of a child can drastically change the relationship and necessitate adaptation and new approaches to maintaining intimacy.
 The transition to parenthood can be a stressful period that is generally associated with a temporary decrease in healthy relationship functioning and a decline in sexual intimacy.

 Commitment

 Marriage is a form of relationship maintenance that signals commitment between partners.

 As a relationship develops, intimate partners often engage in commitment agreements, ceremonies, and behaviors to signal their intention to remain in the relationship.
 This might include moving in together, sharing responsibilities or property, and getting married.
 These commitment markers increase relationship stability because they create physical, financial, and symbolic barriers and consequences to dissolving the relationship.
 In general, increases in relationship satisfaction and investment are associated with increased commitment.
+Commitment before initiating sexual activity tends to lead to increased relationship satisfaction and stability according to a 2014 study.